 Step 1: Connect your account

 If you’ve got Spotlight PRO installed and activated on your WordPress website, you’re ready to go!
-But first, you’ll want to connect your Instagram Business account.

 In this case, I chose the Brick template.

-Once the desired account is selected, you’ll want to navigate over to the Design tab.
+Next, you’ll want to navigate over to the Design tab.

 Step 2: Design your video feed